davidjbradshaw/iframe-resizer/docs/parent_page/options.md

 <i>Notes:</i>

-<i>**If the default option doesn't work then the best solutions is to use either** taggedElement, **or** lowestElement **.**</i>

-Alternatively it is possible to add your own custom sizing method directly inside the iFrame, see [iFrame Page Options](https://github.com/davidjbradshaw/iframe-resizer#iframe-page-options) section below.
+<i>**If the default option doesn't work then the best solutions is to use either** taggedElement, **or** lowestElement</i>**.** Alternatively it is possible to add your own custom sizing method directly inside the iFrame, see the [iFrame Page Options](../iframed_page/options.md) section for more details.

 <sup> † </sup> <i>The **lowestElement** option is the most reliable way of determining the page height.
 However, it does have a performance impact, as it requires checking the position of every element on the page.
-The **taggedElement** option provides much greater performance by limiting the number of elements that need their position checked.</i>
+The **taggedElement** option provides much greater performance by limiting the number of elements that need their position checked</i>.

+<sup>*</sup> These methods can cause screen flicker in some browsers.

 ### maxHeight / maxWidth